cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 * extensions.
 The 'extensions' field is encoded as a CBOR array where each extension is represented with an int.
 The extensions mandated to be supported by RFC 7925 is encodeded as follows, where a critical extension is encoded with a negative sign.

+   I.e. non-critical keyUsage keyAgreement is encoded as 5, critical basicConstraints cA is encodes as -3, and non-criticical extKeyUsage id-kp-codeSigning + id-kp-OCSPSigning is encoded as 22.

+   If subjectAltName is present, the value is placed at the end of the array encoded as a byte or text string following the encoding rules for the subject field.
+If the array contains a single int, extensions is encoded as the int instead of an array.

 ~~~~~~~~~~~
    subjectAltName = 1
 ~~~~~~~~~~~